The documentation you are viewing is for an older version of this component.

 passwd: all authentication tokens updated successfully.

-[<your-almalinux9-username>@<your-device-name> <your-windows-username>]$
+[<your-alma-linux-9-username>@<your-device-name> <your-windows-username>]$